Officially recieved a LEED GOLD Certification (V2.2) as of May 2012

 Project Manager: Joseph Balzano

-This newly-opened 27,130 square foot complex is to serve as the new home of the 75-member UMass Police Department.
-The facility will include an inviting, approachable structure for visitors and everyday users while maintaining the levels of security required for a police facility.
+This newly-opened 27,130 square foot complex serves as the new home of the 75-member UMass Police Department.
+The facility will include an inviting, approachable structure for visitors and everyday users, while maintaining the level of security required for a police facility.
 The building in designed to operate 24 hours per day, seven days a week, providing all patrol, investigation, specialized and emergency response, as well as crime prevention and educational services at the University of Massachusetts Amherst campus.

 A renewable energy approach to the heating and cooling system with the use of a distributed ground source heat pump system fed from vertical closed-loop wells adjacent to the building.